-Project HOPE is working with a partner on the ground in Sierra Leone, World Hope International, as the Clinic in a Can units are placed in strategic locations and are are open for patients.
+Project HOPE works with a partner on the ground in Sierra Leone, World Hope International, as the Clinic in a Can units are placed in strategic locations and are open for patients.

 Baby Morie, a 5-month-old baby girl in Bo District Hospital, had been crying nonstop for two days.
 Project HOPE volunteers intervened to save her life.